An Effective Method for Identifying Clusters of Robot Strengths

-In an application to qualification data from the 2018 FRC Houston and Detroit championships, \cite{LCT2021} found the poor performance of the WMPR model due to a small ratio of the number of observations to the number of parameters in each division.
-With the finding of a clustering feature in estimated robot strengths, the WMPRC model, in which the element of latent clusters of robots is considered in the WMPR model, was proposed to alleviate the overparameterization problem.
-The number of cluster regression functions is huge for each given number of clusters, albeit the WMPRC model has the form of clusterwise linear regression of \cite{S1979}.
-Furthermore, the conditional mixture method of \cite{DC1998}, the fused least absolute shrinkage and selection operator (Lasso) of \cite{tibshirani2005sparsity}, and the concave pairwise fusion penalty method of \cite{ke2015homogeneity} are unsuitable for the considered model due to computational complexity, numerical instability, and data limitation.
-By applying the central linkage clustering method of \cite{SM1958} on estimated robot strengths from the WMPR model, \cite{LCT2021} developed a simple method to determine a WMPRC candidate model for each number of clusters.
-However, the performance of these competing models is highly related to imprecise estimated robot strengths from the WMPR model.
-To reduce this influence, the authors improved the original estimation procedure by sequentially merging two cluster sets of robots based on estimated robot strengths from a WMPRC candidate model determined in the preceding hierarchical classification step.
-Two types of mean squared prediction error (MSPE) criteria were further established to select optimal models from those WMPRC candidate models.
-As shown in our simulation experiment, the MSPE measures are underestimated by their cross-validation estimates.
+In an application to qualification stage data from the 2018 FRC Houston and Detroit championships, \cite{LCT2021} demonstrated the poor performance of the WMPR model in estimating robot strengths and predicting match scores (or outcomes).
+This can be explained by a relatively large number of parameters (number of robots) as compared to the number of observations (number of matches) in each division.
+With the recognition of a clustering feature in estimated robot strengths, the WMPRC model, which is an extension of the WMPR model with the consideration of latent clusters of robots, was proposed by \cite{LCT2021} to alleviate the overparameterization problem.
+The number of candidate cluster regression functions is huge for each given number of clusters, albeit the WMPRC model has the form of clusterwise linear regression of \cite{S1979}.
+Therefore, the high computational complexity of the conditional mixture method of \cite{DC1998} makes the estimation of robot strengths challenging.
+In the format of qualification stage data, there is also no advantage in introducing a pairwise fusion penalty method in the spirit of \cite{bondell2008simultaneous}.
+By applying the central linkage clustering method of \cite{SM1958} on estimated robot strengths from the WMPR model, \cite{LCT2021} developed a simple method to determine WMPRC candidate models for different numbers of clusters.
+However, the performance of these competing models is highly related to imprecise initial estimates.
+To reduce this influence, the authors improved their first method by sequentially merging two clusters based on estimated robot strengths from a WMPRC candidate model determined in the preceding hierarchical classification step.
+Two types of mean squared prediction error (MSPE) criteria were further established to select optimal models from these WMPRC candidate models.
+As shown in the simulation study, the MSPE measures are underestimated by their cross-validation estimates.
 Even though estimated MSPE curves exhibit the U-shaped patterns, the number of clusters is generally overestimated by their minimizers.